 The Gays show up and buy movie tickets, but we need to know the movie is gay, dang it!!
 If the trailer had noted at the multiple lesbian sex scenes, you can bet your britches I would’ve brought the whole squad!!

 Also, real talk: I’m totally annoyed with my own LGBT community/social sphere, because no one posted about how gay this movie is.
 I thought this would be a sort of GOT movie, full of intrigue and scheming (it is).
 They’re grounded for the foreseeable future.

 Favourite Themes & Scenes

-What was most fascinating to me for this ENTIRE film was the really fucked up power dynamic between Queen Anne, Abigail and Lady Sarah.
+What was most fascinating to me for this ENTIRE film was the really messed up power dynamic between Queen Anne, Abigail and Lady Sarah.
 It was fascinating to watch Abigail and Lady Sarah use their wiles and court niceties to get what they wanted.

 All queer relationships have power dynamics, existing outside of the default roles found in heterosexual ones.
 Interweaving a queer or homosexual drama within historical events as a feature film is MAJOR.

 The interplay of polyamory (not that they would’ve called it that) was also fascinating.
 Abigail asks Queen Anne to arrange for her marriage, while making clear Queen Anne will “remain first” in her heart.